 Event at a Glance

-With the effects of COVID-19, we have redefined our objective this year to provide a space for our Queer and Trans Communities in Peel to see themselves reflected and represented while engaging in a dialogue on art, advocacy and wellness.
+With the effects of COVID-19 continuing, we continued to provide space for our queer and trans community members in Peel to see themselves reflected and represented in this event.

 Our spaces are NOT spaces for explicit or implicit violence, racism, sexism, ageism, transphobia, cissexism, sizeism, fatphobia, sexual harassment, and gender policing, or doing anything to another person without their consent.
 Acting in a way that disrespects, harms others or undermines these values will not be tolerated at any time and individuals behaving this way will be removed from the meeting.
 We reserve the right to assess and manage circumstances and situations in the best interest of our collective vision towards creating ‘liberation’ and ‘safer’ spaces.

 Moyo Health & Community Services (formerly Peel HIV/AIDS Network) has been a leader in the social service sector of Peel Region for more than two decades.
 Our vision is optimal health and wellbeing for all.